Office & Laboratory Accommodation

 The Magdalen Centre

 The Magdalen Centre is a first-class innovation centre that provides a variety of office/laboratory space for small to medium sized businesses.
-It comprises the Sherrington and Whitehead Buildings, with a third part, the Bellhouse Building, under construction.
+It comprises the Sherrington and Whitehead Buildings, with a third part, the Bellhouse Building, recently completed.
 Accommodation is available from 80 sq ft to 11,500 sq ft.
 Offices are available either on a virtual or fully serviced basis under a monthly licence agreement.

 Download the Magdalen Centre brochure

 The Magdalen Centre is named for Magdalen College Oxford, the owner of The Oxford Science Park with a strong commitment to innovation and entrepreneurship.
-Its constituent buildings recognise Nobel Prize-winning biologist Professor Charles Sherrington, famous for his work on the nervous system, and expert in homotropy theory, mathematician Professor Henry Whitehead; and one of the University of Oxford’s first academic entrepreneurs, Professor of Engineering Science Brian Bellhouse.
+Its constituent buildings recognise Nobel Prize-winning biologist Professor Charles Sherrington, famous for his work on the nervous system; expert in homotropy theory, mathematician Professor Henry Whitehead; and one of the University of Oxford’s first academic entrepreneurs, Professor of Engineering Science Brian Bellhouse.
 All are Magdalen alumni.

-For further information on available space in the Magdalen Centre, or elsewhere on the Park, please contact Shannon Blaszko
+For further information on available space in the Magdalen Centre, or elsewhere on the Park, please contact Ania Ferenc.

 The Schrödinger Building